 Why This is a Breakthrough in Paleo/Grain Free Diet Research

 Despite this grassroots movement to share successes with these diets, the general literature from the mainstream medical establishment as well as the CCFA has generally been one of caution.
-I would argue that a number of the articles published by the CCFA in the past went so far as discouraging people from trying these diets (for example these articles and webinars published in previous years from the CCFA: 1, 2 and 3).
+I would argue that a number of the articles published by the CCFA in the past went so far as discouraging people from trying these diets (for example these articles and webinars published in previous years from the CCFA: 1, 2).

 The general sentiment from the medical establishment for many years about grain free diets like Paleo and SCD has been that there is not enough research to support them.
 This is despite small studies over the years that showed promise for the SCD diet as a treatment for IBD (1, 2, 3, 4 and 5).
 Because grain free diets have yet to be proven to work with a clinical trial, patients are generally discouraged from trying them and their safety for patients is questioned.